d0d0/konspiratori.sk-for-pihole/README.md

 # konspiratori.sk-for-pihole

 Getting tired of Slovak conspiracy pages?
-Use this simple parser of `kospiratori.sk` to block these sites.
+Use this simple parser of `konspiratori.sk` to block these sites.

 ## Usage